ZeadAlkhonein/Robot-Search-and-Sample/README.md

 ```

 ## Quick Look at the Data
-There's some example data provided in the `test_dataset` folder.
-This basic dataset is enough to get you up and running but if you want to hone your methods more carefully you should record some data of your own to sample various scenarios in the simulator.

-Next, read in and display a random image from the `test_dataset` folder
+Read in and display a random image from my folder

 ```python